Arroz con Guandules, Rice With Pigeon Peas

 Salt and pepper to taste

-1 Tablespoon vinegar or juice of one sour orange
+1 Tablespoon vinegar or juice of one bitter orange

 Instructions:

-2. In a 6 quart pot, heat the oil over moderate heat, sauté ham until slightly browned, add a half cup of water and boil for 2 minutes.
-Then add ½ cup Sazón or chopped onion, peppers, garlic.
-Add tomato paste, bouillon and vinegar, sauté for 1 - 2 minutes, over medium – high heat.
+2. In a 6-quart pot, heat the oil over moderate heat, sauté the ham until slightly browned, add half a cup of water, and boil for 2 minutes.
+Then, add ½ cup of Sazón or chopped onion, peppers, and garlic.
+Add tomato paste, bouillon, and vinegar, and sauté for 1-2 minutes over medium-high heat.

-3. Add the guandules and salt (approx 2 teaspoons).
-Cook until it begins to boil, medium heat - high.
+3. Add the guandules and salt (approximately 2 teaspoons).
+Cook over medium-high heat until it begins to boil.
 Rinse the rice well.
-When the mixture of guandules and sofrito begin to boil, add the rice and previously boiled water cup by cup until you have enough to just cover the rice.
+When the mixture of guandules and sofrito begins to boil, add the rice and the previously boiled water cup by cup until you have enough to just cover the rice.
 Add the coriander and cilantro.
-Leave to cook over medium heat 1-2 minutes.
+Leave to cook over medium heat for 1-2 minutes.
+See Notes for water substitute to make Moro con Coco (Rice with Coconut Milk).

-4. Cover when and continue cooking over low heat.
-Occasionally stir rice to prevent it from sticking to the sides.
-When done rice should be light and fluffy.
+4. Cover and continue cooking over low heat.
+Occasionally stir the rice to prevent it from sticking to the sides.
+When done, the rice should be light and fluffy.

-Yield: 6-8 serving.
-Could serve more depending on quantity served.
-You could also use 3 pounds (6 cups) for this recipe.
+Yield: 8 servings.
+It could serve more depending on the quantity served.
+You could also use 3 pounds (6 cups) for this recipe or divide it to make less.

 Notes:

-a) In step # 6, cover with a previously washed banana leaf and then place the pot cover on top of it.
-This gives it a unique a delicious taste.
-I learned this from a Dominican chef in Univision.
+a) In step # 4, cover with a previously washed banana leaf, and then place the pot cover on top of it.
+This gives it a unique and delicious taste.
+I learned this from a Dominican chef on Univision.

-b) It is preferable to use fresh guandules because it tastes better, but if you do not have some at hand you can use canned pigeon peas.
-For this recipe I use 2 cans.
+b) It is preferable to use fresh guandules because they taste better, but if you do not have them at hand, you can use canned pigeon peas.
+For this recipe, I use 2 cans.

-c) To make Moro de Guandules con coconut (Rice with pigeon peas and coconut milk) - originally from the Dominican province of Samaná, just substitute 2 cups of water for 2 cups of coconut milk.
+c) To make Moro de Guandules con coconut (Rice with pigeon peas and coconut milk), a recipe originally from the Dominican province of Samaná - substitute 2 cups of water for 2 cups of coconut milk.
 You can use canned coconut milk.
-This rice goes well with Pescado con Coco, Fish Cooked in Coconut milk.
+This rice goes well with Pescado con Coco, (Fish Cooked in Coconut milk), you can find this unique fish dish in my blog here.

-d) Two cups of rice is equivalent to 1 pound of rice.
-For each cup of rice, use two cups of water or stewed beans with its water.
+d) Two cups of rice are equivalent to 1 pound of rice.
+For each cup of rice, use two cups of water or stewed beans with water.

 For everything God created is good, and nothing is to be rejected if it is received with thanksgiving, because it is consecrated by the word of God and prayer. - 1 Timothy 4:4.